jbeechb/tier2-safe-docs/safe-guide-users.rst

    for Machine Account" box.
 #.
 Choose the system you want the account on by selecting from the
    available systems.
 #.
-Enter the username you would prefer to use on the service machine
+Enter the username you would prefer to use on the system
-   Every username must be unique, and you must create a new machine account with a unique username for each project you work on.
-(You can use the same username across different Tier-2 systems.)
+   Every username must be unique, and you must create a new system account with a unique username for each project you work on.
+(You can use the same username across different Tier-2 facilities.)

 Now you have to wait for your PI or project manager to accept your request to register.
 When this has happened, the systems team are